pepedocs/webapi/README.md

 **controllers** - Controller instances that are only concerned with dispatching client requests to services.

-**controllers** - Service instances that are only concerned with providing specific services such as providing an interface to get the current swatch time.
+**services** - Service instances that are only concerned with providing specific services such as providing an interface to get the current swatch time.

 **integration** - Integration tests.